RocketDerp/April14_2025/Art/ScreenPlay/Home_Box_Offices/Fox_Network_Reality_TV_COPS.md

 MEASURING_BAR_SO_LOW
 ARE_YOU_SMARTER_THAN_3RD_GRADE_STUDENT_FANDOM_MEASURING

-It isn't exploitative as much as it is what he says early in the video.... "live had no plot".
+It isn't exploitative as much as it is what he says early in the video.... https://youtu.be/5n0Tgt9vGoI?t=398 "life has no plot".
 Anti MLK Jr. Willingness to die for ignorance and anti-education.